CHMEX/VOTE2019/README.md

 ## Disclosure:
 * I'm an official Komodo Team Member (volunteering on part time base, not on payroll)
 * PIRATE Member First Mate 🏴
-* <a href="http://kmd.explorer.dexstats.info/address/RF4HiVeuYpaznRPs7fkRAKKYqT5tuxQQTL" target="_blank">LABS</a> Node Operator, therefore have the capability to run a Notary Node
+* LABS Member
-* To my current knowledge the location of my Node will be southern-most in Europe.
+* To my current knowledge the location of my Node will be the southern-most in Europe.
 It's outside of `Hetzner & OVH Network` I believe in a de-centralized network which I want to support this way.
 * First Time Running for a Notary Node

 ## Contact: